-Less often pages are created in word processing or desktop publishing software, for instance Microsoft Word or Publisher.
+Less often pages are created in word processing or desktop publishing software, for instance Microsoft® Word or Publisher.
 However, flexibility and the ability to modify images as desired is not generally available with this option.
-That’s not to say that the pages created using word processing software are substandard, just that it provides the digiscrapper with a more tightly focussed challenge on writing beautiful, compelling journaling.
+That’s not to say that the pages created using word processing software are substandard, just that it provides the digiscrapper with a more tightly focused challenge on writing beautiful, compelling journaling.

 Journaling, aka the feelings, the memories and the who, what, when, where, how, why of the page’s focus, is generally written within the imaging software to accompany the selected photographs and images.
 However, I have heard of some digiscrappers creating their journaling in a word processor and then adding it as a screenshot image to the page.

-Personally I used Photoshop® Elements when I was first getting started as it fitted my digiscrapping needs perfectly.
-It was only once I started designing commercially that I upgraded to the full Adobe® Photoshop® Creative Suite (PSCS).
+Personally I used Adobe® Photoshop® Elements (PSE) when I was first getting started as it fitted my digiscrapping needs perfectly.
+It was only once I started getting full swing into designing commercially that I upgraded to the full Adobe® Photoshop® Creative Cloud (PSCC).
 Nonetheless, I highly recommend and can say from personal experience that Photoshop® Elements is definitely worth investing in.

 On another note, if you are just starting out, a dedicated, albeit limited, scrapbooking program might be a good choice for you.
 Sometimes these packages also come with a few kits built-in to get started: